wyager/SystemNFC/README.md

 The Classic card reading/writing is tested and seems to work fine.

 The Ultralight card reading/writing has not been tested at all (I don't have the hardware yet).

+To build on a generic linux distro (like Debian on the Raspberry Pi), put all files in the same directory and run `bash build.sh`.
+You have to have libnfc installed, as well as g++4.7.
+This works fine (albeit slowly) for me on my Raspberry Pi.

+To build on OS X, just suck everything into Xcode and make sure you have the libnfc library and header files set up properly.

+For Windows and anyone else, just make sure you have a c++11 compiler and the libnfc library.